wise-monk123/Reinforcement-Learning-Gomoku/README.md

 - TensorFlow

 ### Implementation Steps

+We firstly trained 2 agents to play against each other and save their policy, then loaded the policy and make the agent to play against human.

 To play with provided models, run the following script from the directory:
 ```
 python human_play.py